eljefe303030/Melius/assets/docs/Downgrade to 1.15.222.md

 It will take a while to download the file, it will let you know once it has completed.

-**5**) Copy the contents of the following folders to your Steam Starfield folder (the folder with the Starfield exe in it)
+**5**) Copy the contents of the following folders to your Steam Starfield folder (the folder with the Starfield.exe in it)

 .......\Steam\steamapps\content\app_1716740\depot_1716741